Heart Health: How Does Heart Rate Change with Exercise?

 Perform the activity for 15 minutes.
 After 1, 2, 5, 10, and 15 minutes of activity, stop briefly to record your heart rate with the Google Science Journal app.
 Once you are done with this activity, you will have five graphs for this activity.
 Do not forget to:

-- Create a clear title for your graphs.
+- Create a clear title for your recordings.
 "Running - 1 min." is an example of a clear title.